alejandrovalde/capstoneProjectLineox/README.md

 This project is a **web scraping and data analysis tool** designed to collect information about radiolinks across different provinces in Spain.
 Specifically, the tool scrapes data from the search engine provided at https://sedeaplicaciones.minetur.gob.es/RPC_Consulta/FrmConsulta.aspx and saves the information collected in a structured CSV file called 'data.csv'.

-The aim of this project is to help Lineox collect data of the Radiolinks market in Spain to use for their **company acquision strategy**, using a user-friendly dashboard that provides valuable insights and analysis.
+The aim of this project is to help Lineox collect data of the Radiolinks market in Spain to use for their **radiolink acquision strategy**, using a user-friendly dashboard that provides valuable insights and analysis.

-To achieve **the web scrapping + standarization of the data**, the project includes two main components: `scrapper.py` and `dataprep.py`.
+To achieve **the web scraping + standarization of the data**, the project includes two main components: `scrapper.py` and `dataprep.py`.
 The `scrapper.py` is responsible for webscraping the data and saving it to 'rl_data.csv', while `dataprep.py` performs data standarization and cleaning to convert 'rl_data.csv' into a structured table format in 'data.csv'.

 Finally, the project includes a **dashboard**, which is divided in two sections:
 1. **Explorer**: Allows the user to explore the dataset of radiolinks in Spain using several visualization charts and a set of filters.